Monument at the end of Avenida da República, honoring those who died during the French invasion of Portugal in 1807

 Alameda Dom Afonso Henriques, one of the few green spaces by the Avenidas Novas

-To the west is Benfica, best known for the soccer team.
+To the west is Benfica, best known for the soccer club.
 It started out as a district made up of grand estates, but today it doesn't look much different from the neighboring suburbs.
 It does, however, have one of Lisbon's most beautiful attractions, the Fronteira Palace.

 In between are some of the city’s most popular shopping malls and good restaurants for all budgets.